Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 What Is A Wax Moth?

-There are actually two types of these beehive pests to consider.
+There are actually two types of these pests that may cause problems in your apiary or bee yard.
 The Lesser Wax Moth (Achroia grisella) – (left) and the Greater Wax Moth (Galleria mellonella) – (right) are both smaller grey-beige moths.
+They are most active after dark and often enter the beehive at night attracted by hive odors.

 Inside the hive, most beekeepers won’t recognize which type of moth is present.
 In fact, you may not see one at all – but that doesn’t mean it has not been there.